Text by CLOT Magazine

-These patterns are a minute, only visible with powerful technological tools, and they are also incredibly dynamic, as the cellular and molecular elements fundamental to all living organisms never cease to move and change.
-Bryony Benge-Abbott, the exhibition’s curator, told us: “We find patterns all around us, and most people are fascinated by or appreciate the aesthetics of living and non-living patterns.
+These patterns are minute, only visible with powerful technological tools, and they are also incredibly dynamic, as the cellular and molecular elements fundamental to all living organisms never cease to move and change.
+Bryony Benge-Abbott, the exhibition’s curator, told us: We find patterns all around us, and most people are fascinated by or appreciate the aesthetics of living and non-living patterns.
 But how often do we think about the intricate patterns that develop inside our bodies throughout our lifetime?

 Transforming Connections is the second zone, created by the visual artist Helen Pynor.
 By using light, photography and sculpture, Pynor creatively studies the movement of patterns during the metamorphosis of the fruit fly Drosophila melanogaster.
 The last zone is Breaking Symmetry, which consists of a film created by the young filmmaking group KaleiKo.
 The film is a metaphor for the research carried out by The Polarity and Networks Laboratory and explores the asymmetrical patterns that can be found in the nematode Caenorhabditis Elegans.

 As well as making the leading-edge research carried out at the Crick more accessible to the public, Deconstructing Patterns aims to clarify the role that patterns play in the development of living organisms but with very different approaches.
-‘The resulting commissions offer alternative routes into the science, using metaphors, sound, sculpture and film to immerse visitors in the shape, form and intricacies of three very different patterns’, Benge-Abbott told us.
-By studying these patterns, both scientist and artists manage to find order within chaos and help us make sense of the natural world.
+The resulting commissions offer alternative routes into the science, using metaphors, sound, sculpture and film to immerse visitors in the shape, form and intricacies of three very different patterns, Benge-Abbott told us.
+By studying these patterns, scientists and artists find order within chaos and help us make sense of the natural world.